Create a custom ggplot2 geom for visualizing lattice structures as

-visualize lattice structures.
-This is particularly useful for representing
+diamond plots.
+This geom is particularly useful for displaying

-association rules and their ancestor–descendant relationships in a concise
+association rules and their ancestor–descendant relationships in a clear,

 Usage